kleidouxos/vulcan/pages/audiences.md

 The primary audience of most scientific and philosophical writing are other scholars, and these works (primarily journal articles) assume of the reader a high degree of familiarity with existing literature within the field.

-{% include feature/button.html text="See all ACADEMIC works in the collection." link="https://kleidouxos.github.io/vulcan/browse.html#academic" color="success" size="lg" centered="true" %}
+{% include feature/button.html text="See all academic works in the collection." link="https://kleidouxos.github.io/vulcan/browse.html#academic" color="success" centered="true" %}

 ### Student

 Most academic texts are written to express new information, but works for student audiences introduce the established elements, methods, and questions of a field.
 Student texts are specifically meant to enculturate a younger generation of scholars into an existing conversation.

-{% include feature/button.html text="See all STUDENT works in the collection." link="https://kleidouxos.github.io/vulcan/browse.html#student" color="success" size="lg" centered="true" %}
+{% include feature/button.html text="See all student works in the collection." link="https://kleidouxos.github.io/vulcan/browse.html#student" color="success" centered="true" %}

 ### Popular